 Little Molly, a Miniature Pinscher, came into my life 4 years ago.
 The shelter we rescued her from didn’t know much about her history, except that when she was brought in, the previous owner’s reason for giving her up was that they had “too many dogs”.
-The day we brought home we didn’t realize how lucky we were and how much love this sweet, little shelter dog would bring into our lives!
+The day we brought her home we didn’t realize how lucky we were and how much love this sweet, little shelter dog would bring into our lives!

 It was clear from some of the physical signs she had that she had been a breeding dog, and had already had at least 2 litters of puppies – probably more.
 Her behavior was more telling.
-She had serious food aggression, would relieve herself right next to her food and water bowls, was incredibly fearful of loud noises, fast movements, and any man that came into the room.
+She had serious food aggression, and would relieve herself right next to her food and water bowls.
+She was incredibly fearful of loud noises, fast movements, and any man that came into the room.
 All the signs pointed toward her having lived the first few years of her life in very close quarters, around lots of other dogs, possibly underfed, definitely neglected, most likely abused.

 Friends and family would say to me, “Molly is so lucky to have you”, but I know that I am the lucky one!
 Here are 5 reasons why adopters are the lucky ones when they rescue a shelter pet, plus pictures of some HSSA staff and volunteers enjoying life with their shelter pets!

 If you have a dog, you need to walk them regularly.
 And even the most docile of house cats need play as part of his or her daily activity.
 This means you get to move about, too!
 Thanks to your pet, you stay active and healthy.
 You can even take your dog camping!
 Research shows that pets help lower our stress levels, and can have positive impacts on our cognitive function, too!